kirillmahonin/moc/README.md

-moc
+MOC generation tool (Python 3 script)
 ===

-MOC generation tool for c++ code
+This tool recursively searches for .h files, that contain Q_OBJECT macroses.
+If the files were found they will be modified. #include with a MOC file will be added at the end of the file or after //MOC string